Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 My first goal was to see how well I could identify the four most common U.S. coins, the penny, nickel, dime, and quater, by detecting just the circle sizes and coin colors.
 We'll have five main steps:
 1. Read in our image
 2. Pre-process our image
-3. Identify the coins in the image as our ROIs
+3. Identify coins with blob detection
 4. Create a calibration file with current values for coin heuristics
 5. Identify each ROI as a particular coin using calibration data
 5. Compute the total value